nickyiliwang0000/h/css/forms.md

 }
 ```

 This is going to hide the content.
 We need to have a height and width of 1px for the label, because anything smaller won't be read by a screen reader.
-There are a few new CSS properties in there, like `clip` and `clip-path`.
-All this is doing is ensuring visual users won't be able to see the content.
-You can also add this class to text that describes icons.
+There are a few new CSS properties in there, like `clip` and `clip-path`; all this is doing is ensuring visual users won't be able to see the content.
+You can also add this class to text which describes icons.

 It's a good idea to include the `visuallyhidden` class in all of your base styles and use it as necessary.
 Remember to change the class name to adhere to your naming convention, though!